 Don’t sit on the leftmost lane

-Cruising at 100 km/h doesn’t mean you can hog the leftmost lane throughout the trip.
+As many of you already know, the leftmost lane is for overtaking only, you are not supposed to stay there long.
 In the Philippines, the law is to keep right except when overtaking.
 Why?
 Hogging the leftmost lane will slow down the traffic because no matter how fast you go, there will always be a car behind that’s faster than you.

 There are many good reasons as to why hogging the leftmost lane is frowned upon, and most importantly illegal, but this one’s the most important: in case of emergencies, the leftmost lane of the road can stand as the emergency lane (since we generally don’t have one).
 Therefore, it should always be clear of vehicles so those cars that need to speed can pass through easily.